 Skills to be gained from this position include microscopic and molecular pathogen and pest evaluation, extraction and isolation methods, conventional and real-time PCR, culturing, disease rating, and field sampling.

-Click here to see the 2019 Plant Disease undergraduate summer researcher posting.
+Check out the 2021 Plant Disease undergraduate summer researcher posting.

 Field duties include assisting graduate students and Senior Technicians in small scale research field plot maintenance, soil, manure, plant and greenhouse gas sampling.
 Laboratory duties include preparation of gas storage vials, soil grinding and extraction, plant threshing and grinding.